 Heritage and tradition are at the heart of Santa Rita, which boasts over 130 years of wine production and experience.

 Founded in 1880, Santa Rita has been one of the pioneers of the modernisation of Chilean viticulture – seeking out new regions to grow different varietals, with a focus on single vineyard plots and producing wines that express a sense of place.
-Today, Santa Rita is the number one selling winery in Chile with over 3,200ha of vineyards and 33 varieties.
+Today, Santa Rita is the number one selling winery in Chile with over 3,800ha of vineyards and 33 varieties.

 Sustainability is at the core of their winemaking philosophy – they were the first wine group to be certified under Chile’s National Code in 2011.
 But more recently, they have embarked on a major project to replant 380ha of vines over five years.
 The project, called WiSe (Wine & Seeds), has been devised to combat diminishing yields after infestations of margarodes – tiny, subterranean insects that attack the roots of the vine.
+Adding to their sustainable efforts, the cellars, vineyards and offices were audited by Ecocert to achieve the title of Certified Sustainable Wine of Chile.
+The scores achieved in the different areas surpassed the maximum score requisite of the standard for this stage (95%), which is no small achievement!

 While this project will improve production, it is also intended to improve the sustainability of the vineyards.
 Working with US consultant Phil Freese, WiSe will re-examine Santa Rita’s entire viticultural approach.
 This includes going herbicide-free by 2020.